HCA Announces New Specification for Better Interoperability Across Connected Homes at CES 2023Share open/close

 HCA introduces its HCA Specification 1.0, a new industry standard set by Samsung and other HCA members to provide consumers with even more interoperable and energy-efficient connected home solutions

-At CES 2023, the Home Connectivity Alliance (HCA) announced a milestone, introducing its HCA Specification 1.0 for Cloud-to-Cloud (C2C) interoperability in the connected home.
-The launch of this new industry standard comes just one year after the launch of the organization at last year’s CES event.
+JOHANNESBURG, South Africa – 11 January 2023 – At CES 2023, the Home Connectivity Alliance (HCA) announced a milestone, introducing its HCA Specification 1.0 for Cloud-to-Cloud (C2C) interoperability in the connected home.
+The launch of this new industry standard comes just one year after the launch of the organisation at last year’s CES event.

 “Through combined industry efforts in HCA, we are working to make the smart home more accessible to consumers via the devices they use every day in the home,” said Chanwoo Park, Executive Vice President and Head of Service Biz Group of the Digital Appliances Business at Samsung Electronics.
 “We are taking a fresh look at how devices can enhance consumers’ lives and how the appliance industry can work together to create a safer connected home that our customers can trust.
 Through energy savings and support for legacy household products, we believe that we can contribute to a world where sustainability starts at home.”